akkashsri/DragonGame/README.md

 # Project Title

 This is a Dragon Run Game purely made with VanillaJS, HTML and CSS.
+It's a Fun Game!!

 ## Features